katspaugh/wavesurfer.js/README.md

 # wavesurfer-js.org

+This branch contains the content of the website at https://wavesurfer-js.org.

 ## Update website

 After a new release of wavesurfer.js is available on `npm`, the website needs to be updated as well.